Dynamic Element Masking & UI Stability

 Viewport and Device Pixel Ratio Standardization

 Map rendering engines scale geometries and raster tiles according to window.devicePixelRatio.
 CI environments often default to 1.0, while developer machines run at 2.0 or 3.0.
-Force a consistent DPR via browser launch flags or viewport configuration:
+Pin DPR via deviceScaleFactor at browser context creation—this property is read-only in JavaScript and cannot be changed after the page loads:

 const context = await browser.newContext({